 Explore Kyrgyzstan by yourself

 If you like to explore on your own rather than in a guided group, we now have just the thing for you: an individual trip, no guide, through Kyrgyzstan.
 We design the trip in consultation with you so that it is fully geared towards your wishes.
-At the bottom of this page you find an example of what a tour could look like.

 - Rental car for entire period of your stay.